-She is currently learning classical guitar, windsurfing, and biking.
-Past projects she wish she had more time for include photography, battlebots, electric vehicles, power electronics, violin, piano, kites, hiking, rock climbing, web design, jiu jitsu, and painting.
+As an amateur, I am currently learning guitar, photography, and eventually mountaineering.
+Past projects I wish I had more time for include photography, BattleBots(tm), electric vehicles, power electronics, classical guitar, violin, piano, kites, hiking, rock climbing, web design, jiu jitsu, and painting.

 Random Project Ideas

-(If you happen to build one of these, let me know!
-I would love to see it):
+This is an ongoing list of completely random project ideas unrelated to my professional work.
+If you happen to build one of these, let me know!
+I would love to see it.

 - Rustkell.
 A generic robotics platform such as ROS using modern languages.
 In particular, the C/C++ low-level and embedded is replaced with Rust, while the higher level logic is Haskell.
 Strong typing, memory safety, and aggressive compilers among other things would hopefully ensure that Ruskell would be a framework oriented around runtime safety, efficiency and clarity.